The Best Pumpkin Patches in Toronto and the GTA

 Happy decorative gourd season!
 While there’s no shame in grabbing a pumpkin from that giant carboard box at your favourite grocery store, sometimes it’s nice to take in a little country air with the kids and pick your own farm fresh pumpkin at one of the many pumpkin patches in Toronto and the GTA.

 Below, we round up 11 local farms that let your family select out that perfect pumpkin, as well as have some other fun, such as exploring a corn maze or taking a wagon ride.
-All of the listed farms are located roughly 90 minutes or less from Toronto and, as of publication time, all had a bounty of pumpkins to choose from.
+All of the listed farms are located roughly 90 minutes or less from Toronto.

 Best Pumpkin Patches in Toronto & the GTA

 In addition to pumpkins, October at Andrews Farm Market & Winery brings pick your own seasonal gourds and squashes and, while they last, sunflowers and dahlias.
 Pumpkins are sold at $0.79/lb and there is a $15 per person admission fee (with kids under five free) that get your family access to hours of farm fun, including wagon rides, animal corrals, and mazes.
 Andrews also offers a season pass that includes quite a few perks, including a free miniature pumpkin.

 122 Ashworth Rd, Mount Albert, ON

 Brooks Farms’ fall festival is on now and is packed with fun.
 Your $29.99 ticket (required for everyone two and older) gets you access to a ton of activities, including two pirate ships, play structures and bouncers and special live entertainment shows, such as Princess Halloween Party.
 Brooks Farms is also packed with pumpkin picking options at its on-site pumpkin field.
 Looking for something a little different?
 Check out the farm’s selection of squashes, which can make for great décor items.